UltimateSkidder/RLMTheFuture/README.md

 This tool is for educational purposes only.
 Do not use it on networks or systems you do not own or have permission to test.

-✦ ✧ ✦ ✧ ✦ ✧ ✦ ✧ ✦ ✧

 ## Contributing  🤝  My pc and my old RLM future on batch 🤝

-✦ ✧ ✦ ✧ ✦ ✧ ✦ ✧ ✦ ✧

 # 🔥 RLMTheFutureV0.5 README

-✦ ✧ ✦ ✧ ✦ ✧ ✦ ✧ ✦ ✧

-A futuristic multi-tool for network analysis, scripting, and system utilities with a clean UI and powerful features.
+A futuristic neon lights bradar bradaar multi-tool for network analysis, scripting, and system utilities with a clean UI and powerful features.
 ![Python](https://img.shields.io/badge/Python-3.11-blue)
 ![Status](https://img.shields.io/badge/status-active-success)
 ![License](https://img.shields.io/badge/license-MIT-green)